vernizzi/sgl/README.md

   translate/scale/dilate, overlap/containment, intersection/merge/expand,
   closest-point and distance queries, area/volume/surface-area.
 - **Planes & transforms** — `plane`, `plane_basis`, `transform`: plane
-  construction and signed-distance/projection queries, 3D↔2D plane-basis
+  construction and signed-distance/projection queries, 3D<->2D plane-basis
   projection (with batch variants), and full TRS transform composition, inversion, and point/direction application.
-- **Intersection & spatial queries** — segment-segment, ray-AABB,
+- **Intersection & spatial queries** — 2D segment intersection, ray– and
-  segment-AABB, point-in-polygon (winding number), segment-polygon, and integer grid-cell mapping.
+  segment–AABB tests, closest distance between two 3D segments (for capsule/clearance checks), point-in-polygon (winding number), segment–polygon, and integer grid-cell mapping.

+## Design notes

+- **SIMD-first, one API across backends.** Every operation is built on intrinsics rather than scalar fallbacks, and the AVX2 and NEON backends export identical names — the SIMD layer is an implementation detail, not part of the surface.
+  Templates carry the weight that boilerplate usually does, which is why the surface above fits in a compact codebase.
+- **Closed-form transform inverses.** Rigid (`R | t`) and uniform-scale affine transforms are inverted by exploiting their orthogonality — transpose the rotation, remap the translation — rather than running the general cofactor/determinant inverse.
+For those transform classes that is the same result for a fraction of the arithmetic; the general `inverse` remains available when the matrix is arbitrary.

 ## A note on the API: pass-by-`const&`